GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 #### Jakarta

 To ensure that our api routes are correctly validated.
-Add the following dependency:
+Add the following dependency.
+This enables the use of annotations like `@NotNull` and `@Size` on classes to automatically enforce input constraints, reducing the need for manual validation logic.

 ```xml
    <!-- Add Validation support-->